xarray-contrib/datatree/docs/source/hierarchical-data.rst

 Prune when we realise something is in the wrong place?

 Save our updated tree out with ``to_dict``

+leaves are either currently living or died out with no descendants Subset only the living leaves of the evolutionary tree?

 Subsetting Tree Nodes
 ~~~~~~~~~~~~~~~~~~~~~